March 16, 2015

 Reading transcripts and writing corrections can usually be done in 3 different ways:

 Proofreading legal transcripts can be a lucrative career for individuals who want to work at home, which allows you to create your own work schedule.
-Working as a freelance proofreader does require patience and a competitive spirit.
+Working as a freelance proofreader does require patience and determination.

 The best way to build a career as a proofreader is to work with multiple clients and to serve them with high efficiency and reliability.
 You will be valuable to reporters if you’re always available to help them expedite transcripts.